smritidas/website/content/blog/Workshop.md

 draft: false
 ---

-An opportunity to attend an Enneagram workshop popped up in my feed a few weeks ago?
+An opportunity to attend an Enneagram workshop popped up in my feed a few weeks ago.
 Being curious, I looked up what an Enneagram was?
 An Enneagram is a personality test where there’s nine different types.
 Curious, I took the quiz which said that I was type 2: the helper, the giver, the mentor.
 Reading through the definition, some of it sounded a bit like me.
 I decided to attend the workshop, to learn more.
 It was definitely helpful and I gained a better understanding of myself.

 Some quick background: over the past year I found myself feeling more mentally drained than usual.
 Things that wouldn’t normally phase me, started to.
 In a quest to help alleviate the fatigue, I found myself asking what could I cut back on?
 What’s more, it would be helpful for me to learn more about and get better at practicing self-care.